nilseuropa/dosmnt/README.md

 responds with the same opcode plus `0x80`.
 All responses reserve the first byte of their payload for a status code (`0` = success).

+The `HELLO` handshake advertises capability flags.
+When both sides request it (`dosmnt --compress` / `DOSSRV -c`), file data transferred via `READ`/`WRITE` is wrapped in a simple run-length encoding to squeeze a bit more throughput out of slow or noisy serial links.

 | Command | Payload (request)                                    | Payload (response)                                              |
 | ------- | ----------------------------------------------------- | ---------------------------------------------------------------- |
 | `0x10` (`HELLO`) | `uint8_t version`                                   | status, `uint8_t version`, `uint16_t flags`, 32-byte DOS label   |